ad-freiburg/esa2018-experiment/BLOGPOST.md

 The target was the 26th edition of the "European Symposium on Algorithms" (ESA), a venerable algorithms conference.
 ESA receives around 300 submissions every year and has two tracks: the more theoretical Track A and the more practical Track B.
 For the experiment, I picked Track B, which received 51 submissions that year.
-Two independent PCs of 12 members each were set up.
+Two independent PCs were set up, each with 12 members and tasked with an acceptance rate of 24%.
-Together they produced a total of 313 reviews.
+A total of 313 reviews were produced.
 These numbers are smaller than for the NIPS experiment, but still large enough to yield meaningful results.
 Importantly, they were small enough to allow for a time-intensive deeper analysis.